kochm/wp-mendeley-plugin/readme.txt

 listing for it.</p>

 <p>For the cover images functionality, you need to have imagick
-and php support for imagick support installed on your system.</p>
+and php support for imagick support installed on your system.
+If you receive "Imagick not authorized" exceptions, please check the policy.xml in the Imagick installation.</p>

 <p>There are some reported problems with other plugins that are using
 the OAuth PHP library like tweetblender: If the other plugin does not